stevetab03/powerbi-dax-patterns/README.md

 layout changes.

 **Kimball schema alignment.**
-Helper tables (`Dim_AxisConfig`, `Dim_LegendSeries`) are first-class
+Helper tables (`Dim_AxisConfig`, `Dim_LegendSeries`, `Dim_LineFormat`)
-model citizens with defined relationships — not disconnected lookup objects.
+are first-class model citizens with defined relationships — not disconnected lookup objects.
 Relationship cardinality and filter propagation direction are documented explicitly.

+**Separation of computation and display.**
+Pattern 04 formalizes a two-layer measure architecture: `[_BaseAggregation]` computes raw values with no formatting; `[StatementDisplay]` formats with no computation.
+Each layer is independently maintainable and testable.

 **Composability.**
 Pattern 01 (temporal cutoff) is consumed by Pattern 02 (scenario SWITCH) as an embedded variable block.
 Pattern 03 (hybrid axis) drives the visual that renders Pattern 02's measures.
-The three patterns are designed to be used together.
+Pattern 04 (financial statement) uses Pattern 03's `Dim_MatrixColumns` as its column definition.
+The four patterns are designed to be used together.

 ---